My name is Laura Kirk. I am a 25 year old sacred sound practitioner, children’s educator and minister, peace activist, and community organizer.

 Sacred Sound Circle was founded because, for me and so many others, sound, music, and dance are fundamental to who I am.

-Sound sparked my initial yearning to connect with something greater than myself, and it pulled me into spaces of community, connection, and creativity.
-Sound was also my introduction to the many religions and traditions that have transformed me, shaping my understanding of identity, divinity, and purpose.
+Sound sparked my initial yearning to connect with something greater than myself, and it pulled me into spaces of community, connection, and transformation.

 In my early days of this musical exploration, I came across a practice called kirtan, originating from Indian religious traditions.
 In this practice, individuals or groups sing the names and qualities of God to cultivate devotion, love, and compassion.
 With my mind centered in the music, I found myself experiencing profound inner love for all others, for creation, and for the vast unknowable.